 Getting to sleep is vital for our holistic healing!

 Many of us don’t sleep much.
 Many of us, especially those with anxiety, don’t sleep much.
-Lack of sleep is tricky because I know, at least for myself, that it’s because of my fear that I slept the least.
+Lack of sleep is tricky.
+I know that, at least for myself, my fear caused me to sleep the least.

-My worst sleep is restorative, which means when our body sleeps, all our brain sells is healing, it recovers, it starts building balance again.
+My worst sleep is restorative.
+This means that when our body sleeps, all our brain cells are healing.
+It recovers and starts building balance again.
 That’s incredibly important, especially for our emotional world and anxiety reduction.
 However, too little sleep increases anxiety.

 The problem with not sleeping when we struggle with anxiety is the less sleep we get.